rmvdesign/digitalgarden/src/site/notes/Narrative/Characters/Morgana T. Atwood.md

 **Background:**

 Came through the ISPD academy with distinction.
 Self-reliant, often preferring solitary work over collaboration.
-Initially resisted partnership with Android Detective Chase, but has since shown adaptability and potential for inter-species teamwork.
+Initially resisted partnership with Detective Chase, but has since shown adaptability and potential for inter-species teamwork.
 Background in spatial environments contributes to a unique perspective on cases—for better or worse.
+21 Siblings. *Game night must be a nightmare.
+Parallel descendant?*

 **Personality Traits:**